By Wendy Stoltz / Last Modified On January 15, 2023

-Gluten Free Flour - The base for these gluten free pancakes.
-You can use either of my gluten free flour blends, or you can use Bob's Red Mill 1-to-1 Gluten Free Baking Flour (the blue bag).
-We don't recommend using Bob's Red Mill all-purpose gluten free flour (the red bag).
+Gluten-Free Flour - These gluten-free pancakes are based on a gluten-free flour blend.
+You can use either of my gluten-free flour blends or Bob's Red Mill 1-to-1 Gluten Free Baking Flour (the blue bag).
+We don't recommend using Bob's Red Mill all-purpose gluten-free flour (the red bag).

 Sugar - A touch of sugar adds a little sweetness and helps with the texture.

-Baking Powder - To help create the air bubbles needed to help the gluten free pancakes fluff up and rise while cooking.
+Baking Powder - Baking powder helps create the air bubbles needed to help the gluten-free pancakes fluff up and rise while cooking.
+If you are new to gluten-free baking, here are some good baking tips.

-Salt - Salt is a flavor enhancer and it helps with the rise.
+Salt - Salt is a flavor enhancer that helps with the rise.

 Cinnamon - This is optional, but we love adding it.